jalvarado1381/HARDS-Analisys/README.md

 As you can see I had to escape parenthesis characters for being able to eliminate it and having cleaned variables.

-#####5.- Calculating the new variables and creating the new Data Set and taking it to a file.
+#####5.- Calculating the new variables and creating the new Data Set and storing it to a file.

+At last

 ##How to execute the script run_analysis.R

 1.- Clone the repository HARDS-Analysis from github

         git clone https://github.com/jalvarado1381/HARDS-Analysis.git

 2.- Download the directory *"UCI HAR Dataset"* from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), uncompress and copy it to the directory HARDS-Analysis, created by the cloned proccess in step 1.

 3.- Open the R console or R Studio and setup the directory HARDS-Analysis as your working directory.